In the Executive Board you make the University of Turku a better place to study

 TYY Executive Board is a student’s voice.
-In the Executive Board, you can influence the learning environment of the University of Turku and build our common student culture.
-In the Board, you work regularly with the university's administration and other key stakeholders to make the University of Turku a better place to study.
+In the Executive Board you can influence the learning environment of the University of Turku and build our common student culture.
+In the Board you work regularly with the university's administration and other key stakeholders to make the University of Turku a better place to study.
 The Executive Board has a prominent role in the organisation field.
-Being on the Board has opened up many opportunities in different kinds of jobs.
+Being in the Board has opened up many opportunities in different kinds of jobs.

 Board work requires good negotiating skills, organisational skills and capability to cope with stress.
 The board has always members with a wide range of views.
 The board members must compromise and get along with different kinds of people.
 Board term is for one year and the new board starts at the beginning of the year.

 Are you interested in working in TYY's Board?

 TYY's Board members will be elected in the Student Union Council’s organisational meeting on Tuesday 28 November 2017.
 Propositions for the composition of the board come from the council groups.
 Get in contact with your own council group and express them your interest in working for a better university community.

 Please note that there may be a changes in the electoral groups depending on the results of the Council Elections and the organisational meeting.
 The results of the elections are published on TYY’s website.

 Your application should be max.
 A4 page with the following information: